What are the different types of Autism?

 Each one is a separate illness on its own even though they are all part of the Autism Spectrum.
 According to the website Care.com the following is a description of the Autism spectrum.

-From learning differently to exhibiting unique behaviors in a social setting, there are a wide variety of signs your child might have autism.
-Encompassing a broad, diverse spectrum of behaviors and abilities, autism affects an estimated 1 in 54 children in the United States today, according to the Centers for Disease Control & Prevention (CDC).
+From learning differently to exhibiting unique behaviors in a social setting.
+Although Autism does tend to run in families.
+There is no indication that it is hereditary.
+But autism is considered to be a disability.
+There are a wide variety of signs your child might have autism Encompassing a broad, diverse spectrum of behaviors and abilities, autism affects an estimated 1 in 54 children in the United States today, according to the Centers for Disease Control & Prevention (CDC).
 Understanding how the disorder is identified today is a key first step for any parent.
 While mental health care providers and pediatricians previously looked to five types of autism for a diagnosis, experts now support a different approach: one diagnosis known as autism spectrum disorder (ASD).

 The following information also provided the following.